 Let’s look at each one so that you can be 100% sure that you’ve taken an accurate measurement and that your new sofa will fit comfortably in the space you’ve designated for it.

 "To ensure that your sofa fits properly in your space, always make sure you measure the width and depth of a sectional sofa or any sofa for that matter.
-By keeping in mind the seating depth and height, you can avoid making small spaces feel full or overcrowded." says Karen Gutierrez, interior designer at Mackenzie Collier Interiors.
+By keeping in mind the seating depth and height, you can avoid making small spaces feel full or overcrowded." says Karen Rohr, interior designer at Mackenzie Collier Interiors.

 The Overall Width